For an accessible version or to translate, visit:

 Any other sensation?

-- Any other sensation?
+- Any other sensations to think about?

-- Emphasise that they are not expected to eat the food!!!
+- Emphasise that they are not expected to eat the food!

-- Outside of mealtimes
+- Outside of mealtimes.

 Other strategies

-• Add some spice – ketchup, curry, salt, honey, sugar
+• Add some spice – ketchup, curry, salt, honey, sugar.

-• Change presentation – salted x unsalted
+• Change presentation – salted vs. unsalted.

 Other things to consider

-• We know that routine works well for most children, especially for those with ARFID
+• We know that routine works well for most children, especially for those with ARFID.

-• Think about a visual timetable and possibly a visual meal plan
+• Think about a visual timetable and possibly a visual meal plan.

-• Have your child be part of the meal where possible – helping to prepare, setting the table, or just bringing their own plate to the table
+• Have your child be part of the meal where possible – helping to prepare, setting the table or just bringing their own plate to the table.

-• Encourage them to serve others food, even if they are not serving themselves
+• Encourage them to serve others food, even if they are not serving themselves.

 • If possible, have a ‘learning plate’ in front of your child.
 They can serve a small amount of food on to this plate.
 There is no pressure for them to eat this food, but they can look/smell/touch/play with this food.